 Verizon has some of the top unlimited data plan options currently available.
 In our review, we guide you through the three different unlimited plan options and let you know which plan we think is best.
 We also break down the pricing of each plan, which unlimited plan best for families, and which plan is right for those who use a ton of data.
 Find our entire guide below.

-Best Unlimited Plan: T-Mobile One Unlimited
+Verizon’s Best Unlimited Plan: Beyond Unlimited Plan

-Best Unlimited Family Plan Option: Sprint Unlimited
+Best Verizon Unlimited Plan For Family: Go Unlimited Plan

 - Throttling – All of the major carriers are going to throttle “unlimited” data at some point.
-Throttling, of course, means that once you hit a certain level of data used then you will be put to a lower speed to make sure the network doesn’t get too crowded.
+Throttling, of course, means that once you hit a certain level of data used then you will be put at a lower speed to make sure the network doesn’t get too crowded.
 Always read the fine print of your unlimited plan to see what their rules are on throttling.
-For instance, at the time of this article T-Mobile will throttle users on their unlimited plan who use over over 28GB’s of high-speed data for that month.
+For instance, at the time of this article, T-Mobile will throttle users on their unlimited plan who use over over 28GB’s of high-speed data for that month.
 This is almost tough to hit unless you’re using your data to constantly stream and download larger files.
 Most users will be somewhere in the 2GB’s to 4GB’s used range.

 - Coverage – Just because you have unlimited data doesn’t mean you’ll be able to use unlimited data.
 If you don’t have good coverage in your area from your provider then you might as well be paying for a smaller data plan.
 Always check the coverage map available on the companies website to make sure that you’re in an area with great coverage.
 Another great source for checking coverage is OpenSignal.
 They use real customers cell phones to see what coverage is like instead of just what the carrier has covered.